rrovetto/rrovetto/README.md

 **Contact me at rrovetto[at]terpalum[dot]umd[dot]edu 💬  Thanks for visiting.**

-All content is copyrighted ©2011-2021, Robert John Rovetto.
+©2011-2021, Robert John Rovetto.
 All right reserved.
 Not authorized for commercial use unless explicitly negotiated with the author.
 Citation/attribution required.
 No warranty.
 No liability.

 <!--
 **rrovetto/rrovetto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.